12 Steps to A Sustainable, Green Thanksgiving

 - Opt for an organic, local and free-range meal.

 Locally grown pumpkins, organic cranberry sauce, homemade stuffing...Mmmm.
 Heritage turkeys are also a great, sustainable way to go although some require ordering in advance.
-Try LocalHarvest.org for options and use their zip code finder to find the most local Tom available.
+Try LocalHarvest.org for options and use their zip code finder to find the most local Tom available, and be sure to learn some techniques to keep it affordable.

 - Choose an alternative invitation.